alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 After I got the avatar, I ran a full evaluation of the `Depth 3, Expand 6` configuration overnight.
 It averages 2426.84 points, another 53 points over the `Depth 3, Expand 3` setting evaluated earlier.
-Based on this, you could definitely squeeze more juice out of search compute if you wanted to.
+Based on this, you could definitely squeeze more juice out of search if you were willing to wait longer.

 Some final commentary, based on studying games played by the AI:

 * **Search gains many points via near-perfect clears on early levels.** The AI frequently clears the first few levels with 0-3 blocks left, which adds up to a 200-300 point bonus relative to baselines that fail to perfect clear.
 However, it starts failing to get clear bonuses by around level 6.
 Based on this, I suspect **Fill powerups are mostly bad until late game**.
 Although Fills give you more material to score points with, it's not worth it if you end with even a single extra leftover boulder that costs you 10 points later.
 It is only worth it once you expect to end levels with > 10 blocks left.
 * The AI jumps all over the board, constantly switching between colors and groups near the top or bottom.
 This suggests there are a lot of intentional moves you can make to get boulders of the same color grouped together, if you're willing to calculate it.
-* The AI consistenly assembles groups of 16+ boulders in the early levels. **This makes early undos very strong**, since they are easily worth 32-40 points each.
+* The AI consistently assembles groups of 16+ boulders in the early levels. **This makes early undos very strong**, since they are easily worth 32-40 points each.
 My winning run was partly from a Multiplier in level 1, but was really carried by getting two Undos in level 2.
-* **Whoever designed the Flash game was a monster.** In the original Flash game, you only get to proceeed to the next level if you earn enough points within the current level, with the point thresholds increasing the further you get.
+* **Whoever designed the Flash game was a monster.** In the original Flash game, you only get to proceed to the next level if you earn enough points within the current level, with the point thresholds increasing the further you get.
-But the AI actually earns *fewer* points per level as the game progress.
+But the AI actually earns *fewer* points per level as the game progresses.
 My AI averages 203 points in level 7 and 185 points in level 9.
 If the point thresholds were enforced in the HTML5 version, the AI would regularly fail by level 7 or 8.

 I do wonder if I could have gotten the avatar faster by